 DARPA ACTUV Conception - Late 2015

-DARPA’s Anti-Submarine Warfare (ASW) Continuous Trail Unmanned Vessel (ACTUV) program -- now known as Sea Hunter -- is an unmanned surface vessel to detect and track diesel-electric submarines.
+DARPA’s Anti-Submarine Warfare (ASW) Continuous Trail Unmanned Vessel (ACTUV) program -- now known as Sea Hunter, or the Medium Displacement Unmanned Surface Vessel (MDUSV) -- is an unmanned surface vessel to detect and track diesel-electric submarines.
 The program's lead contractor is Leidos (formerly SAIC) which used an autonomous surrogate vessel called Pathfinder to develop the ACTUV's technology.

 DARPA's Anti-submarine Drone Tests Towed Airborne Sensor